mautic/mautic-documentation/pages/12.Plugins/21.Twilio/docs.en.md

 ## Mautic - Twilio plugin

-Before you start to send text messages from your Mautic, it needs to be connected to the service which can send them.
+Before you start to send text messages from your Mautic instance, it needs to be connected to the service which can send them.
 The first and default implemented service is [Twilio][twilio].
 In order to configure the text messages correctly, follow these steps:

 1. Create an account at Twilio.com.
 2. In Mautic, go to *Settings* (cog icon) > *Plugins*.